-Around 1925, Czechoslovakian archaeologists, led by Bedrich Hrozny, made the first serious excavation of the site Kültepe, located 19km northeast of Kayseri in Anatolia.
-They had been attracted by informations provided by vendors of cuneiform tablets from illicit excavations.
+During 1925, Czechoslovakian archaeologists, led by Bedrich Hrozny, made the first serious excavation of the site Kültepe, located 19km northeast of Kayseri in Anatolia.
+They had been attracted by informations provided by vendors of cuneiform tablets from illicit works.

-The excavation of the main knoll has identified a palace destroyed by fire with thick walls of 1.50 m to 2.30 m; but not tablets.
+The excavation of the main knoll has identified a palace destroyed by fire with thick walls of 1.50 m to 2.30 m; but no tablets.

-Helping by more specific information, the surrounding fields were examined, showing fragments of tablets and walls of mud brick habitats.
-It was the right place for the former lower town: in the end, almost every room exhumed have provided its share of tablets of 10, 20, 80, sometimes up to 250 units.
-Their translation said that it was the Karum, ie of a commercial place.
-The correspondence letters were contracts and financial documents, were done by merchants.
+Helping by more specific informations, the surrounding fields were examined, showing fragments of tablets and walls of mud brick habitats.
+It was the right place for the former lower town: almost every room exhumed have provided its share of tablets of 10, 20, 80, sometimes up to 250 units.
+Their translation said that it was the Karum, ie a commercial place.
+The letters which are contracts and financial documents, were done by merchants.
 Their names were Ina, Su-Laban, Su-Anum, Lakipum, Pusu-Kin, Sumi-Abijah, Assur-muttabbil ...
-It appeared that, while most of these traders resided elsewhere, the family of Pusu-Kin lived at Kanes.
-The Ilumeti merchant has delivered their metals.
-In short, the translation of the tablets showed that Kültepe was, during the third millennium BC, the city of Kanes.
+It appeared that, while most of these traders resided elsewhere, the family of Pusu-Kin lived at Kanesh.
+The translation of the tablets showed that Kültepe was, during the third millennium BC, the town of Kanesh.
 It was a place of living of Assyrian-Babylonian merchants.
-Kanes is the name of paleo-Assyrian, the city was called Nesa by the Hittites.
+Kanesh is the name of a paleo-Assyrian city which was called Nesa by the Hittites.
 It is now recognized that most of the 21,000 exhumed tablets date from the first half of the 2nd millennium.

 Since 1948, excavations are still ongoing by Turkish archaeologists.
 A discovery has recently been made: